Running the Network Share Scanner (Beta)

 Once you are running the Network Share Scanner, these features will function successfully when you specify network share paths using the root external.

 The Network Share Scanner is available on both Linux and Windows systems.
-It is currently in beta and requires manual setup.
-In a future release, the service will be configurable through the FileCloud control panel.

 Start/Manage Network Share Scanner